Neozooka/F6---Avengers-The-Final-Battle/README.md

 After doing the videos downloading step in (⚠️ Video Playback Issue), run the code(index.html) using live server

-The main page includes the storyline of events (just scroll, no extra controls required)
+- The main page includes the storyline of events (just scroll, no extra controls required)
+- Character page has a slider animation as well as a carousel.
+- The game consists of 3 different avengers you can pick from, and a villian as the second player (This is a TWO player game) if you defeat the villian (you win), if not, you lose

 ## Technologies Used
 - Javascript
 - HTML